Manish-12/Netflix-Movie-Recommendation-Case-Study/README.md

 # Netflix-Movie-Recommendation-Case-Study

 Objectives:
-1. Predict the rating that a user would give to a movie that he ahs not yet rated.
+1. Predict the rating that a user would give to a movie that he has not yet rated.
 2. Minimize the difference between predicted and actual rating (RMSE and MAPE).

 Constraints: